-Janet is the founder and creator of TranscribeAnywhere; a website dedicated to offering you extensive trainings in general, legal and medical transcription fields respectively.
+Janet is the founder and creator of TranscribeAnywhere; a transcription website dedicated to offering extensive transcription training in general, legal and medical transcription.

-She started her transcription journey as a medical transcriptionist back in 2007, and later created Zoom Transcription Services.
-She has a wealth of experience in this field and can easily transform aspiring transcriptionists into polished and fully-fledged professionals in less than 4 months.
+She started her work from home journey as a medical transcriptionist back in 2007 and later created Zoom Transcription Services.

 Still not convinced?